Fred Zain: West Virginia work discredited

-In 1987, Glen Woodall was convicted of a series of grisly felonies at Huntington Mall, including two cases of sexual assault, principally on Zain's testimony regarding semen from one of the victims.
+In 1987, Glen Woodall was convicted of a series of grisly felonies at the Huntington Mall, including two cases of sexual assault, principally on Zain's testimony regarding semen from one of the victims.
 Woodall was sentenced to 335 years in prison.
 However, in 1988, DNA testing proved conclusively that Woodall was innocent, and the conviction was reversed.
 Woodall's defense team performed its own tests, which determined that Zain had used flawed blood-typing methods in tying the semen to Woodall.
 More seriously, it seemed that Zain had initially determined a piece of hair was unidentifiable pubic hair, but later changed his identification to hair from Woodall's beard.
 On that basis, Woodall was freed in 1992.
 Woodall subsequently sued the state for false imprisonment and won a $1 million settlement.

 At the request of the West Virginia State Police, Kanawha County Prosecutor William Forbes began a criminal investigation.
 Forbes was so disturbed by what he found that he asked the Supreme Court of Appeals of West Virginia to appoint a special judge and a panel of lawyers and scientists to investigate the serology department.
 On November 4, 1993, Senior Circuit Court Judge James Holliday issued a report finding that Zain had engaged in a staggering litany of misconduct and outright fraud.
 According to the report, Zain had misstated evidence, falsified laboratory results and reported scientifically implausible results that may have resulted in as many as 134 people being wrongfully convicted.
 Holliday concluded that Zain's misconduct was so egregious that any testimony offered by Zain should be presumed as prima facie "invalid, unreliable, and inadmissible".
 He also found serious deficiencies in the serology division's quality-control procedures.
 The Supreme Court unanimously accepted Holliday's report on November 12, terming Zain's actions "egregious violations of the right of a defendant to a fair trial" and a "corruption of our legal system".